Negotiators in Washington say they haven't finished talking, and haven't given up on providing you with a second $1,200 relief payment.

-Second stimulus checks: What's happening?
+Second stimulus checks: What's going on?

-The typical payment was $1,200, though Americans with higher incomes got less, or nothing at all.
+The typical stimulus payment was $1,200, though Americans with higher incomes got less, or nothing at all.
 Families received $500 per child, but only up to age 16.

 How soon could you get more stimulus money?

-What do you do in the meantime?
+What do you do while you wait?

 If your budget is completely tapped out and you could seriously use an extra $1,200 right now, here are a few ways to find that cash on your own — and stop waiting for Washington to get its act together.